Futures Liquidated: Staggering $525 Million Wiped Out in One Hour as Crypto Markets Reel

 Understanding Cryptocurrency Futures and Liquidation Mechanics

 To grasp the magnitude of these events, one must understand how futures and liquidations work.
 Cryptocurrency futures are contracts to buy or sell an asset at a predetermined price at a future date.
-Traders use leverage, borrowing funds to amplify their position size.
-This leverage is a double-edged sword.
+Traders use utilize, borrowing funds to amplify their position size.
+This utilize is a double-edged sword.

 • Margin and Maintenance: Traders must maintain a minimum “maintenance margin” in their account relative to their position size.